30 credit hours | Available in: French, German, or Spanish

 Our core curriculum emphasizes proficiency, perspectives, and professionalization.
 It is designed to help students hone their professional-level language, master the ability to navigate between cultural systems, and apply these skills toward the next step in their career.

-- Theory and Foundations (SPAN 6501, 3 credits): Theoretical knowledge and its practical applications in key areas of culture, literature, media, and linguistics studies.
+- Theory and Foundations (ML 6501, 3 credits): Theoretical knowledge and its practical applications in key areas of culture, literature, media, and linguistics studies.

-- Intercultural Seminar (SPAN 6500, 3 credits): Applies cross-cultural research and reflection toward the discussion of current issues in the language and culture of focus.
+- Intercultural Seminar (FREN/GRMN/SPAN 6500, 3 credits): Applies cross-cultural research and reflection toward the discussion of current issues in the language and culture of focus.

-- Professional Portfolio (SPAN 6503, 3 credits, online/self-paced – final semester of study): Students prepare a professional portfolio in the target language, which includes job application materials and work samples and which connects their coursework to the next step in their career.
+- Professional Portfolio (ML 6503, 3 credits, online): Students prepare a professional portfolio in the target language, which includes job application materials and work samples and which connects their coursework to the next step in their career.

 The opportunity to apply cultural knowledge in practice is a signature of our program.
 Experiential courses are project-based electives designed in collaboration with a faculty advisor.
 They are not required to graduate.

-- Applied Language Practicum Abroad (LANG 6511) – Co-design and co-teach part of Georgia Tech’s signature study abroad, Language for Business and Technology
+- Applied Language Practicum Abroad (FR/GR/SP 6511) – Co-design and co-teach part of Georgia Tech’s signature study abroad, Language for Business and Technology

-- Internship Abroad (LANG 6695U) – complete an internship in the target language
+- Internship Abroad (FR/GR/SP 6695U) – complete an internship in the target language

-- Research Assistantship (LANG 6698U) – conduct graduate research with faculty
+- Research Assistantship (FR/GR/SP 6698U) – conduct graduate research with faculty

-- Graduate Research (LANG 6699) – conduct independent research un the U.S. or abroad
+- Graduate Research (FR/GR/SP 6699) – conduct independent research un the U.S. or abroad

 30 credit hours at the 6000+ level: